ERossatto/raven/README.md

 # Raven

-# Please instal the project: npm install
+# Please install the project: npm install

 # To test it: npm run test